-Unfortunately, this philosophy cannot go too far.
-For example, when you type $\cos(0)$ , gp should give you exactly 1.
-Since it is reasonable for a program to assume that a transcendental function never gives you an exact result, gp gives you 1.000... to one more mantissa word than the current precision.
+This philosophy cannot go too far.
+For example, when you type $\cos(0)$, gp should give you exactly 1.
+Since it is reasonable for a program to assume that a transcendental function never gives you an exact result, gp gives you 1.000... with as many mantissa word as the current precision.

 Let's see some more transcendental functions at work.
 Type gamma(10).
 No problem (type 9! to check).
 Type gamma(100).
-The number is now written in exponential format because the default accuracy is too small to give the correct result (type 99! to get the complete answer).
-To get the complete value, there are two solutions.
-The first and most natural one is to increase the precision.
-Since gamma(100) has 156 decimal digits, type \p 170 to be on the safe side, then gamma(100) once again.
-After some work, the printed result is this time perfectly correct.
+The number is now written in exponential format because the default accuracy is too small to give the correct result.
+To get all digits, the most natural solution is to increase the precision; since gamma(100) has 156 decimal digits, type \p 170 to be on the safe side, then gamma(100) once again.
+Another one is to compute 99! directly.